jasnell/node/doc/api/policy.md

 create the policy file as a different user id than the one running Node.js and granting read permissions to the user id running Node.js.

-## Enabling
+### Enabling

 <!-- type=misc -->

-The `--experimental-policy` flag can be used to enable features for policies when loading modules.
+The `--experimental-policy` flag can be used to enable the integrity policy feature when loading modules.

 Once this has been set, all modules must conform to a policy manifest file passed to the flag: